Home Pest Library Ants Odorous House Ants

 That smell is the odorous house ant.
 Workers release a chemical called methyl ketone when they are crushed, which produces an odor most people describe as rotten coconut, overripe banana, or blue cheese.
 The smell releases at room temperature whenever workers are killed by contact or crushing.
 A faint intermittent odor suggests a small trail or nest nearby.
 A strong persistent odor near a baseboard or cabinet suggests a larger satellite nest in the wall void behind it.
 The odor itself is not harmful, and it is the fastest species confirmation available without a microscope.
 If you smell it, you have odorous house ants.

 If repellent chemistry is used, yes.
 Repellent sprays applied to active trails or entry points signal the colony to bud.
 A queen and a subset of workers split off and relocate to a new satellite, typically in a different part of the structure.
 One trail in the kitchen becomes two trails in two rooms within a week.
-Non-repellent bait produces the opposite outcome.
-Workers carry bait back to queens without detecting it as a threat.
+Non-repellent bait (the kind workers carry back to queens without detecting it as a threat) produces the opposite outcome.
 Colony activity drops rather than relocates.
-The question you should ask before any treatment is whether the product being applied is repellent or non-repellent, because the outcome depends entirely on the answer.
+The question to ask before any treatment is whether the product is repellent or non-repellent, because the outcome depends entirely on the answer.

 This is the standard budding outcome from repellent product use.
 The spray disrupted the active trail, which the colony read as a threat to that satellite nest.
 A portion of the queens and workers relocated to a new satellite in a different wall void or room.
 You did not eliminate the colony.
 You moved part of it.
 The new trail in the new area is now farther from where you originally treated, which makes the total infestation footprint larger than before.
 Placing non-repellent bait along the new trail is the correct next step.
 Let us know what product was used so we can factor the colony expansion into the treatment plan.

 The three most consistent indoor satellite sites in Collin County homes are wall voids adjacent to kitchen and bathroom plumbing, insulation along exterior-facing walls near the foundation sill plate, and inside appliance motor housings.
 The trail you see along the countertop or baseboard is a foraging route from the satellite to the food or water source, not the nest itself.
 Tracing the trail back to where it disappears into the wall indicates the entry point and likely satellite location.
-Professional inspection involves following each active trail back to its origin point and checking for trailing at likely moisture sites, which takes time and an understanding of how the structure is built.
+Professional inspection involves following each active trail back to its origin point and checking for trailing at likely moisture sites.

 Elimination of the current infestation is achievable.
 Permanent exclusion from a Collin County property requires ongoing perimeter management because outdoor primary colonies are present across the region and continuously generate scouts.
 A single-satellite infestation treated with non-repellent bait typically resolves in 4 to 6 weeks.
 Multi-satellite infestations with confirmed wall-void nesting take 4 to 8 weeks plus one outdoor bait broadcast.
-After elimination, a quarterly Scorched Earth Barrier (our non-repellent perimeter application around the foundation, irrigation infrastructure, and property edges) intercepts scouts from neighboring properties before they establish a new indoor satellite.
-Without that ongoing perimeter defense, re-entry from outdoor colonies is a matter of when, not if.
+After elimination, a quarterly Scorched Earth Barrier intercepts scouts from neighboring properties before they establish a new indoor satellite.
+Without that ongoing perimeter barrier, re-entry from outdoor colonies is a matter of when, not if.

 What's Bugging You?

 Repellent Sprays Split the Colony.
-Non-Repellent Bait Reaches Every Queen.
+Bait Reaches Every Queen.

-We bait every active indoor trail, broadcast non-repellent bait around the foundation, and run the Scorched Earth Barrier perimeter defense across McKinney, Allen, Frisco, Plano, and the rest of Collin County.
+We bait every active indoor trail, broadcast non-repellent bait around the foundation, and run the Scorched Earth Barrier foundation treatment across McKinney, Allen, Frisco, Plano, and the rest of Collin County.

 12Stops Per Day

-Spray-and-Pray companies spray the visible trail and move to the next stop.
-Their route is 20-plus stops a day.
-Ours caps at 12.
+Other companies run 20+ stops a day.
+We cap at 12.
+Spray and pray companies spray the visible trail and move to the next stop.
 The extra time is what it takes to trace every active trail back to its wall entry point, identify satellite nest zones, place non-repellent bait along each confirmed run, broadcast exterior bait around the foundation, and install the Scorched Earth Barrier that intercepts scouts before they re-enter.